SakshamChouhan/linkedin-content-ai-agent/INSTALL.md

 2. **Module Import Errors**
    - Error: "No module named X"
-   - Solution: Make sure you've installed all required packages using pip
+   - Solution: Make sure you've installed all required packages using pip.

 3. **Port Already in Use**
    - Error: "Address already in use"
    - Solution: Change the port in the command: `streamlit run app.py --server.port 8501`

+4. **Additional Dependency Errors**
+   - You may need system-level dependencies (such as SQLite or Python development headers) depending on your OS.

 ## Additional Resources